-But it was not merely folklore.
+But it wasn’t merely folklore.
 A well for real was discovered as recent as 2008.
 Exactly where the chapel of Radfrid stood.
-It still provides sweetwater, but was covered again after the archaeological excavations were completed.
+It still provides sweet water, but was covered again after the archaeological excavations were completed.

 In general, at spots on the salt marshes groundwater welled up.
 These sweet water wells could be of vital importance to the dwellers on the salt marshes, and, therefore, often were regarded as holy and medicinal.
 This might explain why Walfrid and Radfrid retreated to this spiritual place in a swampy wilderness to live as hermits.
 Springs that were older than Walfrid and his son, but over time its sacral powers were attributed to them.
 The bishop of Münster forged this transformation by declaring Walfrid and Radfrid both saints (Mulder-Bakker 2021).